Ukraine Small Grants Application Form and information

 What is the aim of this funding?

-As part of the Council’s Support for Ukraine programme, we have set up a Grant Scheme to promote the integration of Ukrainian guests into the South Cambs community.
+As part of our Support for Ukraine programme, we have set up a Grant Scheme to promote the integration of Ukrainian guests into the South Cambridgeshire community.
 This will help fund activities, events and projects being run by a range of Parish Councils, community groups and even hosts.

 Applicants will need to complete a short form and demonstrate that their activity promotes integration and reduces social isolation.
 We want to reach out to the community to encourage activities and ideas that help Ukrainian guests meet and socialise, learn English, get creative and generally have fun.